operator-playground-io/kubeapps-bitnami-helm-chart-tile/cover.md

 In this tutorial,we are going to cover following topics:

-- How to Install Kubeapps Bitnami Helm Chart and verify its successful installation.
+- Install Kubeapps Bitnami Helm Chart and verify its successful installation.
-- Verify status of pods and services.
+- Verify the status of pods and services.
-- Configurable parameters of the Kubeapps Bitnami Helm Chart and their default values.
+- Describe configurable parameters of the Kubeapps Bitnami Helm Chart and their default values.
-- How to access Kubeapps Dashboard and deploy applications in cluster through Helm Charts.
+- Access Kubeapps dashboard and deploy applications in the cluster through Helm Charts.
-- Upgrading Kubeapps.
+- Upgrade the Kubeapps.
-- Uninstall Kubeapps Helm Chart and release resources.
+- Uninstall Kubeapps Helm Chart and release the resources.